Emergency Management Plan

 Additional public information is made available through www.mbl.edu/emergency.
 During non-emergency conditions this web page provides useful reference information to the community about emergency preparedness, including various reference documents and emergency procedures.

-In the event of an emergency, the emergency web page will be used by the IMT to provide updates and emergency instructions to the MBL community.
+In the case of a major emergency event, the emergency web page may be used by the IMT to provide updates and emergency instructions to the MBL community.

 Voice Mail Broadcast and Recorded Messages